AuroraNemoia/auroranemoia.github.io/pages/pygmalion.md

 - Once you run `start.bat` the NodeJS server will start.
 - Open https://127.0.0.1:8000 in your browser.
 - You're now in Tavern! but it's not connected.
-- Click the three dots in the top-right of the page
+- Click the hamburger menu (three lines) in the top-right of the page
 - Click on Settings
 - In the API url section, put in `http://127.0.0.1:5000/api`
 - Click Connect.